Identifying optimal cycles in quantum thermal machines with reinforcement-learning

 where $u(t)$, which determines the energy gap of the two-level system, is our single control parameter, $E_0$ is a fixed energy scale and $\hat{\sigma}_z$ is a Pauli matrix.
 We consider the qubit to be coupled to fermionic baths with flat density of states (for example, a single-level quantum dot tunnel-coupled to metallic leads), with thermalization timescales fixed by the rates $\Gamma_\alpha$ (see Methods for details).

 Our results are shown in Fig.~\ref{fig:qubit_engine}.
-Fig.~\ref{fig:qubit_engine}a shows the running average of the power $\langle P_{[\mathrm{E}]}\rangle_\gamma$, i.e. an exponentially weighed average of the past rewards with weight $\gamma$, as a function of the time steps.
+Fig.~\ref{fig:qubit_engine}a shows the running average of the power $\langle P_{[\mathrm{E}]}\rangle_\gamma(i)\equiv (1-\gamma)\sum_{k=0}^{i}\gamma^k r_{i-k}$, i.e. an exponentially weighed average of the past rewards with weight $\gamma$, as a function of the time steps.
 Fig.~\ref{fig:qubit_engine}b show the actions chosen by the agent, as a function of the steps, at three different moments during training highlighted by the black dots in Fig.~\ref{fig:qubit_engine}a.
 The position of the segments corresponds to the chosen value of $u$, while the color represents the discrete action $d$ (see legend).
 The optimal cycle learned at the end of the training is shown in Fig.~\ref{fig:qubit_engine}c.
 Initially, the agent has no knowledge of the system, and its actions appear random (Fig.~\ref{fig:qubit_engine}b, left), producing negative power $\langle P_{[E]}\rangle_\gamma$ (Fig.~\ref{fig:qubit_engine}a).
-As expected, by performing random actions the agent is \textit{dissipating work} into the heat baths, rather than extracting work.
+As expected, by performing random actions the agent is dissipating work into the heat baths, rather than extracting work.